WSMorrison/BricksThenMadeNow/README.md

 ### User Stories

-- Customer can view available projects.<br>
+- Customer can view available products.<br>
-  When accessing the items page, a customer is able to see a list of all available items.
-The list can be sorted by theme, searched by either the item number, item name, or description.
+  When accessing the items page, a customer is able to see a list of all available products, or Items.
+The list can be sorted by Theme, searched by either the Item number, Item name, or description.
 The results of a list sorted by theme can be sorted by part count.

 - Customer can view detailed descriptions.<br>
-  The customer can click on an item and view a more detailed description.
-The detail page includes a description, additional images, pricing for the Instructions, ModernSet, and Fullset, and the current inventory of each and if each is currently available.
+  The customer can click on an Item and view a more detailed description.
+The detail page includes a description, additional images, pricing for each Sku: the Instructions, ModernSet, and Fullset, and the current inventory of each and if each is currently available.

 - Customer can decide what package is right for them.<br>
   The customer can view the pricing, the availability and what's included in each of the Skus, based on the Item description and the availability indicated on the item detail page.
-Questions they may have about what is included in the items is further explained on the about and FAQ page which is accessible from all pages of the site.
+Questions they may have about what is included with the Items is further explained on the about and FAQ page which is accessible from all pages of the site.

-- Customer can add items to cart.<br>
+- Customer can add Items to cart.<br>
-  Crucial to any e-commerce platform, users can become customers by adding items to a cart and making a purchase.
+  Crucial to any e-commerce platform, users can become customers by adding Items to a cart and making a purchase.
 On the item detail page, there are three add to cart buttons, which would add either the Instructions, the ModernSet, or the FullSet to the cart based on which they want.
 Adding either the ModernSet or the FullSet to the cart would disable the button to add the instructions, to prevent a customer from double purchasing.
+It would also set any Instructions Sku already in the cart to quantity 0, to prevent the customer for paying twice for the same thing.

 - Customer can see a running cart total.<br>
-  In order for a customer to keep an eye on their spending, the cart in the top right corner will indicated if there are items in it and how much they would be charged to process the order.
+  In order for a customer to keep an eye on their spending, the cart in the top right corner will indicated if there are Items in it and how much they would be charged to process the order.

 - Customer can make a purchase.<br>
   A customer can view their cart, decide that they are ready to buy, and with Stripe integration can pay for their purchase securely and quickly.
-The order will be committed to the database.
+The order will be committed to the database, Stripe will receive a record of the purchase, and the customer will be sent a verification email in addition to the success page on the website.

 - Customer can download instructions after purchase.<br>
-  A customer can click a button on the item detail page of any item they have purchased, and download a PDF of the set instructions.
+  When logged in, a customer can click a button on the item detail page of any Item they have purchased, and download a PDF of the set instructions.
 Of course, if they purchase a physical product, there will be paper instructions sent.
-But if they don't, or if they can't wait or if they lose them, the isntructions will be available on the website any time they log in.
+But if they don't, or if they can't wait or if they lose them, the instructions will be available on the website any time they log in.

-- Customer can search or filter items.<br>
+- Customer can search or filter Items.<br>
   From any of the pages, the user can use the search bar at the very top of the page.
-Not only will the search bar search the item names and descriptions, but it would search the item number as well, since the item number is based on the Lego item number of the vintage set.
-From a theme page, the customer can also filter All items, or the items of any theme (City, Space, Castle, Train, or MOC) by part count.
-This is also a defacto price sorting, since the prices are largely based on parts counts but there are up to three differently prices Skus per Item.
+Not only will the search bar search the Item names and descriptions, but it would search the Item number as well, since the Item number is based on the Lego set number of the vintage set.
+From a theme page, the customer can also filter All Items, or the Items of any theme (City, Space, Castle, Train, or MOC) by part count.
+This is also a defacto price sorting.
+Since the prices are largely based on parts counts but there are up to three differently prices Skus per Item, conceivably the list could be sorted by price for each of the three Skus but this functionality did not seem necessary.

 - Customer can sign up for email marketing.<br>
   In the footer of all pages for unlogged in users is a button that will take the user to a form to sign up for marketing emails.
 The form will take the user name, email, and there are four checkboxes for the user to indicate their interests.
 Per GDPR rules, all these checkboxes are default unchecked and the customer has to opt in.